claudiotalarico/EE406/2025/readme.md

     To change where the user data is mounted edit the `start_x.sh` script and modify the definition of the variable `DESIGNS`<br><br>
     **Example**<br>
     To have all designs' data accessible from multiple platforms and multiple OS, I am going to set the `DESIGNS` variable to point to my own Google Drive.<br>
-    On my Windows machine Google Drive is mapped on the `G:` drive, so before I can really do anything I must mount the Windows' `G:` drive to a WSL's folder and have the ownership permission for it.<br>
+    On my Windows machine Google Drive is mapped on the `G:` drive, so before I can really do anything I must mount the Windows' `G:` drive to a WSL's folder and have ownership of it.<br>
-    To find out the uid and gid of the WSL's user (talarico) use linux command:
+    To find out the uid and gid of the WSL's user (talarico) use the linux command:
     ```
     id
     ```